yuekaizhang/dynamo/docs/guides/disagg_perf_tuning.md

 1. Disaggregated router knobs.
 1. Number of prefill and decode engines.

-This guide will walk you through the process of tuning these parameters.
+This guide describes the process of tuning these parameters.

 ## Engine Knobs